George Bush Presidential Library and Museum

 College Station, Texas

-One of the most entertaining (or frustrating) aspects of recent American Presidents is that they live long enough to open their own presidential museums, thereby ensuring that history presents them freshly scrubbed and in a sometimes goofy light.
+Most of America's recent Presidents have lived long enough to open their own presidential museums, thereby ensuring that history presents them freshly scrubbed and in a sometimes goofy light.

 Richard Nixon was the first of these septuagenarian trailblazers, followed by Gerald Ford, Jimmy Carter, and Ronald Reagan.
-George Bush threw his own wrinkled Stetson into the ring in 1997.
+George H.W.
+Bush, the 41st President, threw his own creased Stetson into the ring in 1997.

 WW 2 exhibits.

-Featured exhibits include a framed embroidery of a stalk of broccoli; President Bush's Oval Office chair, called "The Seat of Power;" a 12-foot-tall slab of the Berlin Wall; a "Gifts from the Kingdom of Saudi Arabia" display of gold and silver camels, palm trees, miniature replicas of mosques, and no mention of Osama bin Laden; and the parachute with which Bush jumped out of a plane at the age of 72.
-The former President, known for his physical hijinks, is suspected (by us) of killing Andre the Seal in a similar moment of "I'm as spry as any 20-year-old" recklessness in 1986.
+Featured exhibits include a framed embroidery of a stalk of broccoli; President H.W.
+Bush's Oval Office chair, called "The Seat of Power;" a 12-foot-tall slab of the Berlin Wall; and a "Gifts from the Kingdom of Saudi Arabia" display of gold and silver camels, palm trees, miniature replicas of mosques, and no mention of Osama bin Laden.
+Another exhibit, of Bush's Kennebunkport motorboat, recalls that the former President, known for physical hijinks in his retirement, was suspected (by us) of killing Andre the Seal in a moment of "I'm as spry as any 20-year-old" recklessness in 1986.

 Prez and Mrs. Bush slippers.

 On hand to congratulate the ex-President at the grand opening was ex-Prime Minister of Japan, Miyazawa Kiichi.
 Bush threw up on Kiichi at a state dinner in 1992, which spawned a Japanese slang verb, bushusuru ("Bushing it"), meaning "to puke."
-These facts don't merit a special exhibit in Mr. Bush's museum -- yet.
-But Gerry Ford's Museum finally put the Squeaky Fromme gun on display, so you never know....
+These facts don't merit a special exhibit in the museum -- yet.
+But Gerry Ford's Museum finally put Squeaky Fromme's gun on display, so you never know....

 Address: